wiseman-timelord/CreditSight/README.md

 - **Credit Visualization**: Visualizes financial changes using a line graph, where each character on the graph represents a scaled period of financial change, combining both history and prediction.
 - **Intelligent ASCII Graphs**: Utilizes different characters to represent various financial states - £ for credit, * for higher credit values, x for debt, and X for significant debt.
 - **Volatility Prediction**: Displays prediction uncertainty through the thickness of the band in the prediction graph, indicating the volatility of future financial trends.
-- **Daily Record Rotation**: Features a rotating record system where `DayRecords_10` updates every 10 days and `DayRecords_100` every 100 days, enabling three years of predictive capability and historical record-keeping.
+- **Daily Record Rotation**: Features a rotating record system where `DayRecords_10` updates every 10 days and `DayRecords_100` every 100 days, enabling three tiers of predictive capability and historical record-keeping, totalling, 1110 days or 3 years, of history/prediction.

 ### PREVIEW
 ARRrrhhh, das nicht compute..